duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Most operating systems are interrupt driven, I/O devices will cut in whenever they need to so that the cpu doesn't have to pause and wait on them.

----
-lect 1 end

----

 There are different kinds of interrupts:
 - hardware and software
   - whenever hardware or software wants to seek the attention of the processor
-  - hardware sends *signal* through a peripheral device to interrupt the processor
+  - hardware sends a *signal* through a peripheral device to interrupt the processor
   - software executes a specific instruction to interrupt the processor
 - vectored and non-vectored
-  - interupt transfers control to a specific address which contains the interrupt vector
+  - interrupt transfers control to a specific address which contains the interrupt vector
     - the interrupt vector has the address of the ISR
     - it's like a low level database that tells you what to do for a given interrupt
-  - interrupt vector table contains addresses that inform the interrupt handler as to where to find the interrupt service routines (ISR)
+  - interrupt vector table contains addresses that inform the interrupt handler as to where to find the Interrupt Service Routines (ISR)
   - vectored: manufacturer of the processor predefines this vector address
     - it's hardcoded/built-in
   - non-vectored: vector address is not predefined